tingyuansen/The_Payne/README.md

 ## Dependencies
 * The spectral model and fitting routines require only Numpy and Scipy.
-* Routines to download and process APOGEE spectra require the [apogee](https://github.com/jobovy/apogee) package developed and maintained by Jo Bovy, and [Astropy](http://www.astropy.org/).
 * Training a new neural network requires [PyTorch](http://pytorch.org/) (GPUs required).
+* All these dependencies will be automatically installed alongside with this package
-* I develop this package in Python 3.6 using Anaconda.
+* I develop this package in Python 3.7 using Anaconda.

 ## Citing this code
 * Please cite [Ting et al. 2018](http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:1804.01530), when using this code.
 The paper describes the method and its application to APOGEE spectra.
-* If you use the routines relying on Jo Bovy's [apogee](https://github.com/jobovy/apogee) package to download spectra, please cite [Bovy (2016)](http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:1510.06745).

 ## Authors
 * [Yuan-Sen Ting](http://www.sns.ias.edu/~ting/) -- ting at ias dot edu